 - No reliance should be placed on data cells with small values, particularly where the total table population is also small.

 The methods used to calculate the perturbations and other confidentiality protections are very similar to those used in ABS TableBuilder (see the Confidentiality page of the TableBuilder User Guide).
 The ABS uses the 'Five Safes Framework' for protecting the privacy of individuals when releasing data.
 Perturbation is only one element of privacy protection within this broader framework.
 Further information on perturbation can be found in the 'Managing the Risk of Disclosure: Treating Aggregate Data' section of ABS Confidentiality Series while more information about the Five Safes Framework is in the 'Managing the Risk of Disclosure: The Five Safes Framework' section of the same publication.

 AVAILABLE DATA IN PROTARI

-- Multi-Agency Data Integration Project Basic Longitudinal Extract, 2011-2016 (2011 Cohort).
-For explanatory information and data item lists, see Using Protari with MADIP data section in Microdata: Multi-Agency Data Integration Project, Australia (cat. no. 1700.0).
+For information about using these data products via Protari see Using Protari section in Microdata: Multi-Agency Data Integration Project, Australia (cat. no. 1700.0).